 The Readmissions board consists of at least three members of the Admission, Progression, Retention and Scholarship Committee, and the Associate Dean.
-The Associate Dean will coordinate the re-entry application and provide support for the process.
-Immediate placement in required nursing courses is not assured; qualified students who have not taken the course previously will have enrollment priority to those repeating a course.
+The Associate Dean will coordinate the re-entry

 Readmission application deadlines are as follows: November 15th if readmission is desired for the next spring semester, or April 15th if readmission is desired for the next fall semester.